Thames Ironworks F.C.: 1899–1900

 To bolster the squad for their first season in Southern League Division One, Arnold Hills supplied a transfer fund of £1,000 to club secretary Francis Payne, who raided Tottenham Hotspur for inside-right Kenny McKay, centre-forward Bill Joyce and left-winger Tom Bradshaw, who was immediately appointed captain of the team.
 Bradshaw was a former England international, who was Liverpool's first player to achieve international recognition.
 Payne also brought in left-back Syd King from New Brompton, who would go on to become West Ham's first manager in 1902.
 Players to leave the club in the summer included the men Bradshaw had replaced at outside-left and as captain.
 Patrick Leonard, returned to Manchester City and Walter Tranter, signed for Chatham Town but would return as a West Ham United player twelve months later.
 Before the season began, Francis Payne was suspended by The Football Association for tapping-up a Birmingham player and soon resigned his post as club secretary.
 He was replaced in the position by Irons defender George Neil, thus beginning a history of the team appointing from within.

 Thames Ironworks lost their first fixture in the Southern League Division One 1–0 away at Reading on 16 September 1899, but managed their biggest league win of the season only two days later with 4–0 home win against Chatham Town.
-Thames Ironworks recorded their biggest win of the season, in the fourth qualifying round of the FA Cup on 28 October, trouncing Dartford away 7–0.
+Thames Ironworks recorded their biggest win of the season, in the third qualifying round of the FA Cup on 28 October, trouncing Dartford away 7–0.
 However, The Irons good form soon ended on 4 November when in a league game they lost 7–0 at White Hart Lane to Tottenham Hotspur.